Grubes2023/Submerged_Electronics_2023/Hello World V 2.0/README.md

 This will be version 2 of the Hello World (Blinking LED) Program

 As of uploading code...
-STATUS= Not fully working
+STATUS= = Working

 This version will include 2 inputs (2 buttons)
-A special sub routine in Hello World 2 will engage if button is pressed
+These buttons determine which led flashes

 This program will solve: Output GPIO process,
                          Input GPIO process,